vmware-tanzu/community-edition/docs/designs/standalone-cluster.md

 * CSI plugin (when available): provides storage integration
 * kapp-controller: provides package management and installation features

-This minimal BOM will have not be reconciled after the fact.
+This minimal BOM will not be reconciled after the fact.
 Users of the SC that install packages will have their packages managed via the kapp-controller instance.

 The flow of realizing the BOM for SC is as follows.